 Saitama Japan Travel Guide

 Tokyo Narita International Airport (NRT) is a primary international gateway to Japan.
-Tokyo Haneda International Airport (HND) serves as a major international and domestic gateway, positioned closer to Saitama City.
+Tokyo Haneda International Airport (HND) acts as a major international and domestic gateway, positioned closer to Saitama City.

-Both NRT and HND offer extensive facilities.
-These include duty-free shopping, diverse restaurants, currency exchange services, ATMs, luggage services, and airport hotels.
+Both NRT and HND have wide-ranging facilities.
+These include duty-vat-free shopping, diverse restaurants, currency exchange services, ATMs, luggage services, and the airport hotels.
 Free Wi-Fi is available throughout both airports.

 Many direct flights connect NRT and HND to major global hubs.

-Lower prices are doable during rainy season (June) and winter (Jan-Feb, non-holiday).
+Lower prices are attainable during rainy season (June) and winter (Jan-Feb, non-holiday).

 Domestic carriers include JAL, ANA, and various LCCs.
 Find deals on Dollar Flight Club or Skyscanner.